fbpx

 Art Langston

 Art is a CSIRO GIS and spatial ecology specialist with a background in landscape and conservation ecology.
-Art created the GIS code that runs once a week to analyse and classify the satellite-tracking data for the CEWO waterbird movements research and creates the maps that show where the birds have moved.
+Art created the GIS code that runs once a week to analyse and classify the satellite-tracking data for the CEWH waterbird movements research and creates the maps that show where the birds have moved.
 Art now provides ongoing maintenance and improvements for the waterbird movement GIS processing, data generation, classification and mapping.

 Freya Robinson

-Freya is a CSIRO Research Technician working with the CEWO waterbird satellite tracking project.
+Freya is a CSIRO Research Technician working with the CEWH waterbird satellite tracking project.
 Freya leads many of the project’s fieldwork activities (including planning, logistics, bird survey, bird capture and satellite tagging, bird measurements and sampling, and monitoring camera deployment).
 Freya also facilitates the project’s lab and office work, including equipment and sample preparation and processing, data management, data analysis, communications (in particular running the project’s website and social media), literature review, reporting and manuscript preparation.

 Jessica Hodgson

-Jessica is a CSIRO Research Technician working with the CEWO waterbird satellite tracking project.
+Jessica is a CSIRO Research Technician working with the CEWH waterbird satellite tracking project.
 Jessica is part of the project’s fieldwork team, leading the team’s UAV drone surveys while also contributing to planning, logistics, bird survey, bird capture and satellite tagging, bird measurements and sampling, and monitoring camera deployment.
 Jessica also facilitates the project’s lab and office work, including equipment and sample preparation and processing, data management, data analysis, reporting and manuscript preparation.

 Dr Joanne Bennett